Interfacing

 TEN GUIDING PRINCIPLES OF THE SHINGO MODEL

-One common trait among leading practitioners of enterprise excellence is a sense of humility.
+A common trait among leaders of business excellence is a sense of humility.
 Humility is an enabling principle that precedes learning and improvement.
-A leader’s willingness to seek input, listen carefully and continuously learn creates an environment where associates feel respected and energized and give freely of their creative abilities.
-Improvement is only possible when people are willing to acknowledge their vulnerability and abandon bias and prejudice in their pursuit of a better way.
+A leader’s willingness to seek feedback, listen attentively, and continually learn creates an environment in which associates feel respected and energized and freely give of their creative abilities.
+Improvement is only possible when people are willing to acknowledge their vulnerability and abandon biases in their pursuit of a better way.

 Examples of Ideal Behavior

-– There is consistent, predictable leadership engagement where the work happens.
+– There is consistent and predictable leadership engagement where work is done.

 – Employees can report issues with confidence in a positive response.

-Enterprise Process Center (EPC): Delivering transparency in objectives, policies, processes, and performance.
+Business Process Center (EPC): Offering transparency into goals, policies, processes, and performance.

-EPC & Open communication: Openly post issues, questions, improvements with the ability to monitor downstream actions.
+EPC and Open Communication: Openly post issues, questions, and improvements with the ability to monitor subsequent actions.

-Respect must become something that is deeply felt for and by every person in an organization.
-Respect for every individual naturally includes respect for customers, suppliers, the community and society in general.
-Individuals are energized when this type of respect is demonstrated.
-Most associates will say that to be respected is the most important thing they want from their employment.
-When people feel respected, they give far more than their hands—they give their minds and hearts as well.
+Respect must become something deeply felt by and for every person in an organization.
+Respect for each individual naturally includes respect for customers, suppliers, the community, and society at large.
+People are encouraged when this kind of respect is demonstrated.
+Most associates will say that being respected is the most important thing they want from their job.
+When people feel respected, they give much more than their hands—they give their minds and hearts as well.

-To better understand the principle of respect for every individual simply ask the question “why?”
-The answer is because we are all human beings with worth and potential.
-Because this is true, every individual deserves my respect.
+To better understand the principle of respect for each individual, simply ask yourself “why?”
+The answer is because we are all human beings with value and potential.
+Because this is true, each individual deserves my respect.

 Examples of Ideal Behaviors

-– Create a development plan for employees including appropriate goals.
+– Create an employee development plan that includes appropriate goals.

 – Involve employees in improving the work done in their areas.

-Knowledge sharing across others experiencing similar issues, problems and solutions
+Sharing knowledge with others experiencing similar issues, problems, and solutions

-All outcomes are the consequence of a process.
-It is nearly impossible for even good people to consistently produce ideal results with a poor process both inside and outside the organization.
-There is natural tendency to blame the people involved when something goes wrong or is less than ideal, when in reality the vast majority of the time the issue is rooted in an imperfect process, not the people.
+All results are a consequence of a process.
+It is almost impossible for even good people to consistently produce ideal results with a poor process both inside and outside the organization.
+There is a natural tendency to blame the people involved when something goes wrong or is less than ideal, when in reality the vast majority of the time the problem is rooted in an imperfect process, not in the people.

-– When an error occurs, focus on improving the process that created the error.
+– When an error occurs, focus on improving the process that caused it.

-Process is at the heart of EPC – transparency, localization variance management, visualization, focus on continuous improvement of the process and not on blaming individuals.
+The process is at the heart of EPC: transparency, location variance management, visualization, focus on continuous process improvement and not on blaming individuals.

-Innovation and improvement are the consequence of repeated cycles of experimentation, direct observation and learning.
-A relentless and systematic exploration of new ideas, including failures, enables us to constantly refine our understanding of reality.
+Innovation and improvement are the consequence of repeated cycles of experimentation, direct observation, and learning.
+The relentless and systematic exploration of new ideas, including failures, allows us to constantly refine our understanding of reality.

-– Follow a structured approach to solving problems.
+– Follow a structured approach to problem solving.

 – Encourage employees to explore new ideas without fear of failure.